 Rail Regulatory Excellence IntelliConference

 Rules and regulations are promulgated in reaction to various events and experiences.
-Often, they develop a life of their own, untethered to the original intent, frustrating stakeholders.
-Improvements are often challenging as individual industries and companies beseech government from a vested-interest point of view.
-The North American Freight Forum will gather all informed perspectives into a body of rail regulatory recommendations to be delivered to the U.S., Mexican and Canadian administrations.
+Often, they develop a life of their own, untethered to the original intent and absent awareness of system consequences, frustrating stakeholders.
+Improvements are often challenging as individual industries and companies beseech government from a vested interest point of view.
+A robust set of recommendations informed objectively by all perspectives is critical to meet urgent safety, productivity, financial, and environmental goals.

 Round One